HHS/TANF-app/terraform/README.md

    }
    ```

-   With this change, you should be able to run `terraform init` successfully.
+   With this change to `main.tf`, you should be able to run `terraform init` successfully.

    **Get Remote S3 Credentials:**